Srinoid/photo-picker-plus-android/ChutePhotoPicker+/PhotoPickerStyleGuide.md

 Styles
 ====
 A style is a set of one or more formatting attributes that you can apply as a unit to single elements in your layout XML file(s).
 For example, you could set the styles of all of your TextViews to have the style textViewTitle.
-This style could have custom text font, background color, gravity and padding properties.
+This style could have custom text size, color, background, and gravity properties.

 XML file for the style (saved in res/values/):